ajette/TattleT311/README.md

 Find out requests from @pgh311 that have not been followed up on.
 A dirty script to remind me to remind 311 that requests have been unfulfilled.

 # What does it do?
-It pulls requests sent from 311 to the user provided on the command prompt.
+It pulls requests sent from 311 via twitter to the user provided on the command prompt.
 By default it looks at the last month and writes these requests to a CSV file.

 # What do I need to run it?
 node.
 As it uses the twitter API you will need those credentials.
 They should be provided in twitterAuth.json.